 SPOILERS (for a novel printed back in 1929, HAH)

 Within two years in the early nineteen-teens, Edgar Rice Burroughs had authored what most of his fans regard as his three seminal serial concepts: TARZAN and JOHN CARTER OF MARS in 1912, and the PELLUCIDAR series, beginning with AT THE EARTH'S CORE, in 1914.
 Roughly fifteen years later, ERB then made an ambitious attempt to correlate all three concepts within a series of novels written from 1929 to 1930.
-Slightly later, he also provided a link to his "Venus" series, which are usually regarded as a concept distinctly inferior to the other three, but since this didn't happen until 1932, this was probably something of an afterthought for ERB.
+Slightly later, he also provided a link to his "Venus" books, which are usually regarded as a concept distinctly inferior to the other three.
+This didn't happen until 1932, so it was probably just an afterthought for ERB.

 The TANAR narrative ends with the revelation that Innes has been imprisoned by evildoers, so Gridley makes the promise to come to Innes' rescue.
 The story of the rescue-mission makes up the narrative of TARZAN AT THE EARTH'S CORE.
 Gridley seeks out Tarzan in his African jungle and convinces the ape-man to help save Innes, even though neither Gridley nor Tarzan has ever encountered the Pellucidaran adventurer.
 Tarzan uses his personal wealth and contacts with some characters from an earlier TARZAN novel to bring about the construction of a unique dirigible, with which the heroes plan to journey to the earth's core via a polar entranceway.
 Most of the technicians manning the dirigible are Germans, which may be ERB channeling memories of the German use of zeppelins in World War One.
 Tarzan also brings along a small group of his Waziri warriors and an American Negro cook (more on whom later).